VinceZK/authorization/README.md

 ### Authorization Field
 An authorization object can be assigned with more than one *Authorization Fields*.
-Usually, we have the "Action" authorization field to indicates the operations allowed to a certain business object.
+Usually, we have the "Action" authorization field to indicates the operations allowed to a business object.
 Besides, we can have attributes derived from the business object as authorization fields.
-This can facility the permission management by easily differentiate on the object instances.
+This is to facility the permission management by easily differentiate object instances through attributes.
-For example, it is very common to add organizational fields as authorization fields, like "company", "department", "group" on the "user" object.
+For example, it is very common to use organizational attributes as authorization fields, such as "company", "department", and "group" on the "user" object.

 ### Authorization
 *Authorization* describes permissions on a business object.
-It is an instance of an authorization object, with concrete authorization values assigned to each authorization field.
+It is an instance of an authorization object with concrete authorization values on each authorization field.
 Below example shows an authorization of the "user" authorization object.
-It allows the granted identity has the permission to "Create", "Edit", "Display", "Lock", "Unlock" a "user" object.
+It allows the granted identity has the permission to "Create", "Edit", "Display", and "Lock", "Unlock" users that belong to the "Ordinary" group.
 ```json
 {
     "AuthObject": "user",